 You can use the 'ping' utility to check the quality of your Internet connection to the server.
-In the command line of the operating system perform ping -t <site_name>, for example ping -t www.download.com.
+In the command line of the operating system, do ping -t <site_name>, for example, ping -t www.download.com.
 Wait 30 seconds and then press Ctrl+C to exit the utility.
 The statistics will show the % of packet losses.
-If the packet loss exceeds 5%, the performance of the TCP/IP protocol will be poor for this site.
+If the packet loss exceeds 5%, the TCP/IP protocol's performance will be poor for this site.

 Routing problems can also cause speed degradation.
 When routing problems are detected, packets can be rerouted along alternative routes, causing delays in data transmission.

 Using PPPoE may also lead to a speed reduction.
-PPPoE is a tunneling network protocol of the channel layer transmission of PPP frames over Ethernet.
-Primarily used by ADSL services.
+PPPoE is a tunnelling network protocol of the channel layer transmission of PPP frames over Ethernet.
+They are primarily used by ADSL services.
 PPPoE is a resource-intensive protocol, and when transmitting network data, the requirements for the processor increase.
 Depending on the implementation and use of PPPoE, a maximum speed reduction of 5-25% can be seen.

 Insufficient performance of the BRAS provider's server (Broadband Remote Access Server).
 A broadband remote access server routes traffic to/from the ADSL switch in the ISP's networks.
 BRAS is located in the ISP core network and aggregates user connections from the access layer network.
 The server performs logical termination of point-to-point tunnels (PPP).
 These can be encapsulated PPP tunnels over Ethernet (PPPoE) or PPP over ATM (PPPoA).
 BRAS is also an interface to authentication, authorization and traffic accounting systems.

-When an additional service, such as IPTV, is used, the stream of received television also takes up a certain bandwidth, for example about 4 Mbit/s for channels of standard resolution.
+When an additional service, such as IPTV, is used, the stream of received television also takes up a certain bandwidth, for example, about 4 Mbit/s for standard resolution channels.
 The maximum data rate for IPTV service can be calculated using the following formula: Connection speed - 15% - IPTV stream speed.

 For example, the connection speed (10240) - 15% (1500) - IPTV stream speed (4000) = 4700 kbit/s (587 KB/s).

 Here's an example.
-A 950 Mbyte file was uploaded to Dropbox.
+A 950 MB file was uploaded to Dropbox.
 Then we download this file from the cloud to your computer, but it will be necessary to track the time of downloading using a clock or stopwatch.
-In our case, the file of 950 Mbytes size was downloaded in 10 minutes and 50 seconds (650 sec).
-Now the file size in megabytes should be divided into download time in seconds: 950/650=1.5 MByte/s.
-The Internet channel speed is usually specified in megabits, so let's convert a megabytes to megabits, by multiplying the previously calculated value to 8.
+In our case, the file of 950 MB size was downloaded in 10 minutes and 50 seconds (650 sec).
+Now the file size in megabytes should be divided into download time in seconds: 950/650=1.5 MB.
+The Internet channel speed is usually specified in megabits, so let's convert megabytes to megabits by multiplying the previously calculated value to 8.
 We'll get 1.5*8=12 Mbit/s.
-In our example the value of 12 Mbit/s will be the actual data rate on the ADSL channel.
+In our example, the value of 12 Mbit/s will be the ADSL channel's actual data rate.
 At the same time, the channel speed of the connection in our example was about 15 Mbit/s.